getlantern/lantern-sdk/README.md

 </application>
 ```

-3. Update your VpnService to setup a tunnel with Lantern and start forwarding packets
+3. TUN mode: Update your VpnService to setup a tunnel with Lantern and start forwarding packets

 ```kotlin
 import org.getlantern.lantern.sdk.Lantern